Rapid Genome Sequencing Compared to a Gene Panel in Critically Ill Infants with a Suspected Genetic Disorder: An Economic Evaluation

 Introduction

-Rapid genome sequencing (rGS) provides high diagnostic yield for critically ill infants with suspected genetic disorders, but it has high upfront costs and insufficient insurance coverage.
-Assessing the long-term costs of rGS is important for guiding coverage decisions.
-This study compares 1-year healthcare costs for: 1) early rGS (within 7 days of admission) for all infants, and 2) early targeted neonatal gene sequencing (NewbornDx) for all infants, followed by rGS after 7 days for undiagnosed infants.
+Rapid genome sequencing (rGS) provides high diagnostic yield for critically ill infants with suspected genetic disorders, but has high upfront costs and insufficient insurance coverage.
+Assessing the downstream costs and health outcomes associated with rGS is important for guiding coverage decisions.
+This study compares 1-year healthcare costs and quality-adjusted life years (QALYs) for: 1) early rGS (within 7 days of admission) for all infants, and 2) early targeted neonatal gene sequencing (NewbornDx) for all infants, followed by later rGS (after 7 days) for undiagnosed infants.

-The Genomic Medicine for Ill Neonates and Infants (GEMINI) study was a multicenter, prospective study that enrolled 400 hospitalized infants under one year with suspected genetic disorders.
+The Genomic Medicine for Ill Neonates and Infants (GEMINI) study was a multicenter, prospective study that enrolled 400 hospitalized infants under one year of age with suspected genetic disorders.
 All participants underwent both rGS and NewbornDx.
-Using study data, we developed and populated a decision tree to compare 1-year costs for early rGS versus early NewbornDx followed by later rGS if necessary.
+Using GEMINI data and 2023 Medicare rates, we developed a decision tree to compare total costs and QALYs over a 1-year period for the two testing strategies.

 Results

-Early rGS results in substantial cost savings, highlighting the need to expand reimbursement to improve access.
+Early rGS results in substantial healthcare cost savings, highlighting the need to expand reimbursement to improve access early in a hospitalization for critically ill infants.